 Sleep Apnea Dentistry is really an area that’s booming.
 Sleep apnea with a CPAP machine only has about a 50% success rate.
 I don’t know if you’ve ever seen one, but it’s very awkward.
 You’ve got this mask that goes over your nose.
 It’s a loud machine, and your spouse or whatever.
 I think you have to sleep on your back.

 What the dental appliance does it actually brings the jaw forward.
 If you do that, that opens up the airway.
 A lot of people can get off the CPAP or use a lesser pressure with the CPAP.
 The sleep apnea dental devices have become very popular in the last few years.

-The most common form of treatment for sleep apnea is the CPAP (continuous positive airway pressure) machine.
+- The most common form of treatment for sleep apnea is the CPAP (continuous positive airway pressure) machine.
 This machine pumps air into your nose (or nose and mouth) to prevent the collapse of your airways.
-This is a typical solution for people who are diagnosed with sleep apnea.
-This is the go-to answer for many doctors.
+Many patients struggle to adjust to using a CPAP and discontinue treatment.

-Dr. Duffield and his team can also offer you an oral device to help treat your sleep apnea.
-This device can be used with a CPAP machine or on its own.
-Because of the inconvenience of CPAP machines, many patients who visit our office are looking for an alternative treatment option for their sleep apnea.
+- As an alternative or supplement to a CPAP machine, Dr. Duffield and his team can also offer you an oral device to help treat your sleep apnea.
 Our oral devices simply sit in your mouth and are designed to temporarily adjust the jaw to allow the airways to remain open.
 These devices are much easier to get used to than CPAP machines and typically offer a greater chance that the patient actually maintains treatment over a period of time.